Saint-Maurice, Switzerland: History

 In the following year, 1476, Bern began construction of a castle in the narrow Rhone valley at Saint-Maurice.
 It was completed in 1646 with the expansion of the residential buildings.
 However, in 1693 a devastating fire in the town, destroyed the warehouse of the castle and much of the gunpowder that was stored there.

 During the Helvetic Republic Saint-Maurice was a District capital.
-After the Act of Mediation ended the Republic, from 1802-04 it was a Zenden capital and in 1810-14 it was the capital of a sub-prefecture of the French department of the Simplon.
+After the Act of Mediation ended the Republic, from 1802 to 1804 it was a Zenden capital and in 1810-14 it was the capital of a sub-prefecture of the French department of the Simplon.
 In 1822 the towns of Vérossaz and Evionnaz separated from the municipality.

 The most important religious institution in town was the abbey, but several other religious communities were established in Saint-Maurice.
 These communities included; in 1611 the Capuchins, in 1865 the Sisters of Saint-Maurice, in 1906 the Augustinian Sisters and in 1996 the Brotherhood of the Eucharist in Epinassey.
 The Capuchin monastery's chapel was built in 1640.
 The church of Saint-Sigismond has been the parish church since at least the mid-12th century.
 It was built on the site of the 6th- or 7th-century St. John's burial church.
 The present church building dates of 1715.
 The still standing Hospice of Saint-Jacques was built in the 10th century.
 Until the Reformation in 1529, Morcles belonged to the parish of Saint-Maurice and the church of Notre Dame-sous-le-Bourg was the parish church for Lavey.
 In 1693 Notre Dame-sous-le-Bourg was destroyed in a fire and by 1721 only the ruins of the walls still remained.
 The chapel of Saint-Laurent was first mentioned in 1178 and was abandoned in the 19th century.
 The church of Notre-Dame-du-Scex was built in the 18th century, on the remains of an 8th-century building.
 The Martyrs Chapel in Vérolliez was rebuilt to its present appearance in the 18th century.
 The chapel in Epinassey was established in 1923.
 The Abbey College, was first mentioned in the Middle Ages.
 In 1806, support of the school was taken over by the canton and it became the Collège de Saint-Maurice.

 The narrow canyon at Saint-Maurice facilitated both trade and defense.
 The bridge over the Rhone was built around the 12th century and was the first bridge upstream of Lake Geneva after the Roman bridge of Massongex (2 km downstream Saint-Maurice).
 The fortifications in the canyon was gradually expanded in 1831, 1848, 1859 and finally in 1892.
 During the Second World War, the fortifications at Saint-Maurice were one of the three main pillars of the National Redoubt.
 In 1995, the fortifications were abandoned and opened as a tourist attraction.
 Following the army reforms of Armee 95 and XXI, the former mountain infantry military base of Saint-Maurice-Lavey has served as a training camp for the military police.